 Introduction

-Neste Corporation (NESTE) is planning to expand its existing NEXBTL Plant in Singapore as a part of the Neste Singapore Expansion Project.
-TECHNIP ITALY S.p.A. has been awarded by NESTE for execution of services for Neste Singapore Expansion Project.
+Neste Corporation (NESTE) is planning to increase production capacity at their Rotterdam refinery as a part of the Neste Rotterdam Site Development Project.
+TECHNIP ITALY S.p.A. has been awarded by NESTE for execution of services for Neste Rotterdam Site Development Project.

-Technip has invited IRESC to submit a proposal for undertaking the HAZOP and LOPA Review studies for the Neste Singapore Expansion Project.
+Technip has invited IRESC to submit a proposal for undertaking the HAZOP and LOPA Review studies for the Neste Rotterdam Site Development Project.

 This proposal presents the scope of work, study approach, company experience, and proposed team for the services to be provided by IRESC.